-Dividends, interests and royalties paid to individuals - Serbian residents are subjected to personal income tax.
+Dividends, interests and royalties paid to individuals - Serbian residents and non-residents are subject to personal income tax on the receipt of these dividends.

-Dividends, interests and royalties paid to non-residents are subject to 20% withholding tax, unless applicable treaties provide otherwise.
+Dividends, interests and royalties paid to non-resident companies are subject to 20% withholding tax, unless applicable treaties provide otherwise.
 Where the non-resident is located in a low-tax jurisdiction, the withholding rate is 25% on interest and royalties.